 The charts below show the number of EIA projects (left) and federal referral projects (right) by Alberta Environment Region.
 The dominance of Northern Region EIA projects reflects oil sands development, in particular in-situ projects.
-The larger proportion of federal referral projects in the Southern Region is a reflection of the prevalence of federal funding for municipal projects.

-The chart on the right shows the number of weeks elapsing between the time the Final Terms of Reference are published and the Proponent submits their EIA report.
-Proponents and their consultants have become so familiar with the expected contents of EIA reports that they have done most of the field work for the report prior to finalizing the Terms of Reference, as shown by the short time spans between publication and submission.
+The chart on the right shows the number of weeks elapsing between the time the Final Terms of Reference are published and the proponent submits their EIA report.
+Alberta Environment has issued Standardized Terms of Reference which provides a template for the contents of an EIA report.
+As a result of this, proponents are completing field work for the report prior to finalizing the Terms of Reference, as shown by the short time spans between publication and submission.

 The chart to the left shows the elapsed time between submission of the EIA report to start of the review.
-The significant increase in time starting at Project 13 is what triggered the need for the 3PC initiative.
+The significant increase in time starting at Project 13 submitted in 2006 is what triggered the need for the 3PC initiative.
 3PC provided the capacity to start reviews.
 The second increase at Project 21 occurred when the original target of using 3PC for six projects was reached.
-A decision was made at this point to use 3PC for all projects to ensure project reviews could start.
+A decision was made in fall 2007 to use 3PC for all projects to ensure project reviews could start in a timely fashion.